 It is also important to note that some courts believe that an equal (or near equal) parenting time schedule is an extraordinary reason to justify deviating from the child support guidelines.

 There are many potential caveats to the explanation above.
-For specific advice, please consult with a Kentucky child support lawyer.
-Cordell & Cordell has offices in Louisville and Lexington and its divorce lawyers are licensed to practice throughout the state.
+To learn more about KY child support, please consult with an attorney.
+Cordell & Cordell has offices in Louisville and Florence and its divorce lawyers are licensed to practice throughout the state.